 If the agency fails/refuses to offer a student an interview or placement based on the student's attitude, phone etiquette, appearance, maturity level, emotional state, reputation or performance in the interview (or with other good reason, as determined by the Field Director), another interview will be set up with another agency.
-If the second agency fails/refuses placement based on the student's performance in the interview (or with other student's performance in the interview (or with other student's performance in the interview for with other good reason, as determined by the Field Director), this may be grounds for administrative withdrawal from field courses.
+If the second agency fails/refuses placement based on the student's performance in the interview (or with other good reason, as determined by the Field Director), this may be grounds for administrative withdrawal from field courses.